Scott3142/python-programming/site/codelabs/starting-programming.md

 : **Exercise - Leap year**  <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> If you are a student at Bridgend College, you will have received the exercise via email in your own repo. <br><br> [Source files on Github](https://github.com/btec-diploma-unit4-programming-master/exercise-1-31-leap-year.git)

 Positive
-: **Exercise - Gift tax**  <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> If you are a student at Bridgend College, you will have received the exercise via email in your own repo. <br><br> [Source files on Github](https://github.com/btec-diploma-unit4-programming-master/exercise-1-32-gift-tax.git
+: **Exercise - Inheritance tax**  <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> If you are a student at Bridgend College, you will have received the exercise via email in your own repo. <br><br> [Source files on Github](https://github.com/btec-diploma-unit4-programming-master/exercise-1-32-inheritance-tax.git

 ## Programming in our society